mhmdio/terraform-templates-base/README.md

   - **AWS** (S3 bucket, KMS key and Dynamodb table for State files)
   - **TFC** (Terraform Cloud workspace - Organization)
   - **Github** ( Repos - Access - Actions - Tokens)
-- **configurations**: config files for all 3rd party tools that used with Terraform, and pipelines samples:
+- **config**: config files for all 3rd party tools that used with Terraform, and pipelines samples:
   - **pipelines**: `CICD` files for automate Terraform Operations.
   - atlantis
   - terraform-docs